 Health insurance is required for all students.
 Students may obtain their own health insurance (through a parent, spouse, employer) or elect to purchase a student health insurance policy.
-The University has selected United Healthcare as the provider for students.
+The University has selected Aetna Student Health as the provider for students.
 This plan is designed to be used in conjunction with the services of the Student Health Service and Counseling Center.
 To obtain greatest benefits, students will need to utilize the Student Health Service first, where treatment will be administered or referral issued, except in the case of medical emergency, maternity, when away from campus or when the Student Health Service is closed.

-The annual cost of the health insurance premium for the 2023-2024 year, the rates are as follows:
+The annual cost of the health insurance premium for the 2024-2025 year are published online by UM Student Affairs website.